Samiullah63/Annasmith-repo/README.md

 <br>
 People often call me angel
 <br>
-Correct name of mine is Maryam Jo.
+Actual name of mine is Maryam Jo.
 I used to live in Kabul with my mother and some chickens.
 <br>
 My father left my mom when I was 4 years old.